Sally Chen

 Follow Me: @Sally_Chenpion (Twitter)

-Coming from a low-income Chinese immigrant family, I really struggled in my transition to college, but taking my first Asian and Pacific American Studies class completely changed my life.
-I felt like I finally had the tools to interrogate the root causes of the obstacles that so many AAPIs face, but more importantly I found an inspiring community of activists and advocates putting this education to practice.
-I took up leadership positions through the Phillips Brooks House Association's Chinatown Citizenship and the Task Force on Asian and Pacific American Studies, where I got to build concrete skills in direct services, advocacy, and community organizing.
-These experiences led me to my current position at Chinese for Affirmative Action, a 50-year-old civil rights organization that advocates for systemic change that protects immigrant rights, promotes language diversity, and remedies racial and social injustice.
-The frameworks and skills that I gained through my education in Ethnic Studies are crucial to my day-to-day work, from face-to-face job placement services with our immigrant community members to advancing local and state advocacy for equitable economic and workforce development.
+Coming from a low-income Chinese immigrant family, I struggled in my transition to college, but taking my first Asian and Pacific American Studies class completely changed my life.
+I finally had the tools to interrogate the root causes of the obstacles that so many AAPIs like myself face, but more importantly I found an inspiring community of activists and advocates putting this education to practice.
+The frameworks and skills that I gained through my education in Ethnic Studies are crucial to my day-to-day work.
+I am an organizer and advocate dedicated to building the capacity of working-class communities of color in their own neighborhoods, with a passion for my hometown of San Francisco.
+My education has carried me in a variety of roles, from running vocational training for Chinese immigrant workers to advocating for race conscious college admissions to fighting for greater urban sustainability practices.